-- Ride slowly to start with after making adjustments to get the feel of the new handling characteristic.
+Make sure your child rides slowly to start with after making adjustments in order that he or she can assess the new handling characteristic.

 - Push splash protector 1 to the side. - Position the shock absorber with screw 2, depending on the desired seating height. - Raise the link fork, mount and tighten the shock absorber with screw 3.